-Reading for pleasure pedagogy
+Reading for pleasure pedagogy checklist

-Open University (OU) research revealed that a robust reading for pleasure (RfP) pedagogy encompassed four practices: reading aloud, independent reading time, book talk and recommendations in a highly social reading environment (Cremin et al., 2014)
+The Open University (OU) research revealed that a robust reading for pleasure (RfP) pedagogy encompassed four practices: reading aloud, independent reading time, book talk and recommendations in a highly social reading environment (Cremin et al., 2014)

 Dependent upon teachers’ knowledge of children’s literature and of their readers, these practices, when responsively combined, positively influence children’s attitudes and attainment.
 The research found that RfP Pedagogy must be explicitly planned, monitored and: